tomerovadia/GoogleUnfilteredSearch/README.md

-# Google Unfiltered.News
+# Google Unfiltered.Search

 [Live Link](http://google-unfiltered-search.herokuapp.com/)

 ## Background

-__Google Unfiltered.News__ is an interactive interface for exploring what's on the mind of others in the country.
+__Google Unfiltered.Search__ is an interactive interface for exploring what's on the mind of others in the country.

 This project is inspired by [Alphabet's Unfiltered.News](https://unfiltered.news).